 Marchant, S.; Higgins, P.J. (eds.)
 1990.
 Handbook of Australian, New Zealand & Antarctic birds.
 Vol. 1.
 Ratites to ducks.
 Oxford University Press, Melbourne.

 Worthy, T.H.
 1996.
-Holocene populations of shags Leucocarbo spp. in the far north, New Zealand.
-New Zealand Journal of Ecology 23: 89–95.
+Holocene populations of shags Leucocarbo spp. in the Far North, New Zealand.
+New Zealand Journal of Zoology 23: 89–95.

 - Breeding season